UTP Ethernet Cables: Categories, Connectors, and Wiring

 - 4 twisted pairs (8 wires total)

-The tighter the twist, the higher the cable’s resistance to noise—but also the higher the cost.
+The tighter the twist, the better the cable resists noise—but this also increases cost.
+For example:

 Why Categories Matter